+These developments offer an unprecedented opportunity for all concerned to be sure that proper controls are in place.
 Surprising investment gains should set off alarms every bit as loudly as surprising losses.
-At the same time, let's not be seduced by easy cures, such as narrowing lists of permitted investments to only the safest.
+At the same time, let us not be seduced by easy cures, such as narrowing lists of permitted investments to only the safest.
 Instead of eliminating investment tools, we should be ensuring that they are well understood and wisely employed.

 Some have called on the federal government to intervene.
-I said in my testimony before the Congress last year that I believe the regulation of state and local investment practices is the responsibility of the states.
-If there's a role for the federal government in all this, it is to offer our support and to share any knowledge and experience we have that may be of use to you.
+I told Congress last year that I believe the regulation of state and local investment practices is the responsibility of the states.
+If there's a role for the federal government in all this, it is to offer our support and to share any knowledge and experience we have that may be of use to local governments.

 Treasury Secretary Rubin and I have been actively pursuing such a dialogue for the past eight months.
 We've met with state and local government officials throughout the country in an intensive outreach effort.
-It's in everyone's interest to publicize successful techniques for risk management, and to discuss the various approaches to protecting public funds.

 The Commission is especially concerned because what is at stake here is not just the fate of one or two municipalities - it is the entire mechanism of public finance, which is based on the public's trust.
-That trust has been eroded by the events of the last year, and that's the second item I'd like to talk to you about.
+That trust has been eroded by the events of the last year and a half, and that's the second item I'd like to talk to you about.